cloojure/modern-cljs/tut16.md

 * `-O, --optimizations LEVEL` to set the compiler optimization options (i.e., `none`, `whitespace`, `simple` and `advanced`).

-It also offers the `-e, --js-env VAL` option to choose the JS engine to run test with.
+Another option is the `-e, --js-env VAL` option to choose the JS engine to run the tests with.
 We'll leave the `-n, --namespaces NS` option to for later, because this option is critical.

-We're not going to explain the details of those options, because it looks like the previous ones.
-Here is the update `tdd` task
+We're not going to explain the details of those options, because they work like the previous ones.
+Here is the updated `tdd` task definition:
-definition:

 ```clj
 (deftask tdd